Frequently Asked Questions

 - Do I receive a certificate and ID card after passing the examination?

-Yes, upon passing the exam, you will receive your complimentary certificate in the mail.
-You will also receive an ID card, patch, and lapel pin approximately two to four weeks after passing the exam.
-We will mail you a replacement ID card if you misplace it.
+Yes, upon passing the exam, you will receive your complimentary wall certificate in the mail in approximately 2-4 weeks.
+You will also receive a patch and lapel pin with your Welcome Materials approximately 2-4 weeks after passing the exam.
+You can print a current Certification ID Card from the My Certification Portal once you receive your Welcome Materials.
 You may order extra certificates for $25.00 each.

 - What initials may I place after my name, and when am I allowed to do so?